androidFan88/Android-Motion-Game/readme.txt

-This rep contains only one zip file that had a Android studio project in it This project utilizes sensor events on the android operating system
+This rep contains only one zip file that has a Android studio project in it This project utilizes sensor events on the android operating system

 - the game requires users to select a difficulty and touch the screen to begin